Dan-Duran/website-rsync-backup/README.md

 The script logs its operations to both the console and a log file (default: `/var/log/mysite-backup.log`).
 Check this file for detailed information about each backup run.

+## Email Notifications

+The script can send email notifications based on the configuration:

+- If `NOTIFY_ON_FAILURE` is set to `true`, emails will be sent in the following failure scenarios:
+  - Insufficient disk space before starting the backup
+  - Failure during the backup process
+  - Failure during the rotation process
+  - These emails will be sent with high priority.

+- If `NOTIFY_ON_SUCCESS` is set to `true`, an email will be sent when the backup completes successfully.
+  - These emails will be sent with normal priority.

+All notification emails will include the backup log file as an attachment for detailed information.

+You can configure these settings at the top of the `backup_script.sh` file.

 ## Directory Structure

 After running the script, your backup directory structure will look like this: